Sony α6400: Reception

-After its announcement, numerous first impressions released from popular YouTube vloggers and camera-focused channels.
-Full reviews are not out yet but the general consensus is Sony priced it correctly, but for some the lack of the new Z battery and the fact the flip-up screen blocks the hot shoe mount are odd choices.
+After its announcement, numerous first impressions were released by popular YouTube vloggers and camera-focused channels.
+The general consensus is that Sony priced it correctly, but for some, the lack of the new Z battery and the fact the flip-up screen blocks the hot shoe mount are odd choices.

+Remote Control and Apps

+The camera is controllable remotely via Sony's Imaging Edge Mobile app.
+While this app allows for geotagging photos over Bluetooth, it omits altitude data and only latitude/longitude are available.

+Third-party apps, such as Alpha Focus Bracketing, expand functionality with features for creating focus-stacked images.